SimonLiebers-Dev/UrlShortener/.docs/DECISIONS.md

 **Date**: 2025-03-19

 ### Decision:
-We are using SQL Server (Microsoft SQL Server) for the backend, as it integrates well with .NET Core and is required for handling transactions and complex queries for URL data and user information.
+I am using SQL Server (Microsoft SQL Server) for the backend, as it integrates well with .NET Core and is required for handling transactions and complex queries for URL data and user information.

 ### Justification:
 - SQL Server is robust, supports ACID transactions, and offers excellent performance.